JavierAguerri/decentralizedVoting/README.md

 ### Answer
 <p>Only the functionalities present in the original contract provided will be considered in this section.</p>
-<p>Only the functionalities present in the original contract provided will be considered in this section.</p>

 #### Functionality: Initial deployment
 <ul>